-The hammer is designed to be used in breaking concrete, road surface or asphalt, hard or frozen ground.
-It can be also used in breaking moderate sized boulders as well as in demolishing reinforced structures and for major excavation and clearing work.
+The hammer is designed to be used in breaking oversized boulders, demolishing heavily reinforced concrete structures and for major heavy excavation and clearing work.
+It can be also used for primary breaking, tunnelling and removal of metallurgical slag.
 Your local dealer will gladly give you more information.